-Description and content Unit 3 This unit focuses on students responding to and creating cohesive texts in familiar contexts in Standard Australian English.
+This unit focuses on students responding to and creating cohesive texts in familiar contexts in Standard Australian English.
 Students engage with familiar and some unfamiliar texts to develop language skills for effective communication in most social, familiar and some community situations.
 This unit enables students to create oral, written and multimodal texts with a degree of accuaracy in structure, language and register.
 Strategies for collecting, organising and presenting ideas and information continue to be developed.

 Content: Communication skills and strategies, comprehension skills and strategies, language and textual analysis, creating a range of texts.

-Unit 4 This unit focuses on responding to and creating cohesive extended texts in personal, community and workplace contexts in Standard Australian English.
+This unit focuses on responding to and creating cohesive extended texts in personal, community and workplace contexts in Standard Australian English.
 The ability to use English language skills to communicate for a range of purposes and audiences is evident in the creation of oral, written and multimodal texts required in the workplace and some academic contexts.
 Some cultural assumptions are explored and explained through the study of a variety of texts.
 Strategies for collecting, organising and presenting ideas and information are consolidated.

 Content: Communication skills and strategies, comprehension skills and strategies, language and textual analysis, creating a range of texts.

-Assessment Course levy Course code

-Response to aural texts (15%)Production (Oral) (20%) • Course costs are included in tuition fees. • FTELD
+- Response to aural texts (15%)

+- Production (Oral) (20%)
-Response (Oral/written) to

-written/visual texts (25%)
+- Response (Oral/written) to written/visual texts (25%)

-• Production (Written) (25%)
+- Production (Written) (25%)

-• Externally Set Task (15%)
+- Externally Set Task (15%)